 Examples include radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
 Include instruction/assembly manual if from a kit.
 Include plans if an original project.
 Projects must be constructed such that the judges have access to examine the quality of wiring workmanship. - Educational Displays and Exhibits: The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electrical or electronics project.
 The display or exhibit should illustrate one basic idea.
 This class includes any educational displays, exhibits or science fair type projects which DO NOT have a power source, i.e. exhibits, posters or displays of wire types, conduit types, electrical safety, tool or motor parts identification or electrical terminology.
-Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3' x 4'. - 4620 Educational Display: Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
-The purposes of the exhibit is to inform and create awareness. - Experiment: Display an experiment addressing a problem or question related to power generated from a renewable energy source.
-Include hposthesis, background research, variables, a control, data, findings, conclusions, and recommendations for future study.
+Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3' x 4'. - Newly built or repaired computers.
+This class is for newly built or repaired computers (laptop or PC) and allows 4-H members to demonstrate skills integrating the various parts of a computer into a single unit.
+Display should show either a fully functional computer or show what the individual components do.
+The display should be free of dust and cabled neatly.
+Fully functional computers should boot up and do not need to include a monitor, keyboard, or mouse at the KSF.